How to Bridge a Retirement Shortfall

 A combination of incremental, not revolutionary, changes can help bridge the gap.

-Note: This article is part of Morningstar's 2020 Portfolio Tuneup week.
-A version of this article appeared on Jan.
-22, 2018.
+Note: This article is part of Morningstar.com's 2020 special report, "Are You Able to Retire?"
+A version of this article originally published in January 2020.

 If you want to get yourself thoroughly depressed, spend a little time looking at statistics about Americans' retirement preparedness.
 Some of the data are hopeful.
-Recent research from the Employee Benefit Research Institute, for example, finds that 67% of American workers feel confident in their ability to retire comfortably.
-And people are saving more.
+Recent research from the Employee Benefit Research Institute, for example, indicates that seven out of 10 American workers feel confident in their ability to retire comfortably.

-But other data are more sobering.
-Fidelity's Retirement Preparedness Measure, which takes into account current savings rates and account balances, shows that less than half of all Americans are going to be able to maintain their current standards of living in retirement.
-A report from the U.S. Government Accountability Office noted that about half of all Americans age 55 or older have no retirement savings, such as IRAs or 401(k)s.
+But that survey was taken before the pandemic hit, and other data are more sobering.
+Fidelity's Retirement Preparedness Measure, which takes into account current savings rates and account balances, shows that a little more than half of all Americans are going to be able to maintain their current standards of living in retirement.
+A 2017 report from the U.S. Government Accountability Office noted that about half of all Americans age 55 or older have no retirement savings, such as IRAs or 401(k)s.
+The pandemic and related recession appear to be hurting older adults' job prospects more than some other age cohorts, which could deal a further setback to retirement preparedness.

 Clearly, many people are hurtling toward a shortfall, or living through one.
 And for people who are dramatically undersaved and largely reliant on Social Security for in-retirement living expenses, there's no getting around the fact that their standard of living in retirement is going to be lower than it was when they were working.